jaysonmc/guidance-for-deploying-model-context-protocol-servers-on-aws/README.md

 - Simplified distribution and version management

 While the MCP Authorization specification now provides a secure way to share MCP servers remotely, many popular MCP clients are still stdio-only or lack support for OAuth flows.
 The `mcp-remote` utility bridges this gap until clients implement native support for remote, authorized servers.

+> **Note:** mcp-remote is just *one* way to test this implementation.
+Our Dynamic Client Registration (DCR) implementation is only registering a single redirect URI per client.
+If you encounter an error related to this, you can always clear the `~/.mcp-auth` directory to redo this process.

 1. Install mcp-remote: